Skip to main content

 America was founded on the concept that our rights come from God.
 All human persons have a right to life.
 How then could we confer that those rights allow the killing of a baby?
 I believe our most important responsibility that God has bestowed upon us is to protect innocent human life, and I will continue to dedicate my life to that responsibility.”

-In a statement, Porter praised King and stated that the bill “will forever shift the national debate from regulating abortion to ending it.”
+In a statement(link is external), Porter praised King and stated that the bill “will forever shift the national debate from regulating abortion to ending it.”